pdidev/tutorial/README.md

 number of processes used.

 Touch only the yaml file in this exercise.

+\attention
+Number of processes can be changed by using second argument in the script (`sh docker_run.sh ex1 3` will run 3 processes etc.).

 Here is graphical representation of the parallel I/O: